jemo07/SDR-Attacks-on-Sensors/GPS_tutorial.md

 **GPS Simulator Attacks**[^1]

-* Use *ephemeris* data (BRDC file) archive and spoofing location to generate GPS signal.
-The opensource software gps-sdr-sim is available for this use.[^5]
+* Use *ephemeris* data (BRDC file) archive and spoofing location to generate GPS baseband signal data streams.
+The opensource software GPS-SDR-SIM is available for this use.[^5]

 * Transmit the signal using SDR (Software Defined Radio) platforms.